-The course will present the best methods of teaching notation, rhythm, elementary theory, the relation of psychology to music, the principles of expression for interpretation, applicable to the rendition of all music, and the principles of tone-production on the piano.
+The course will present the best methods of teaching notation, rhythm, and elementary theory, as well as the relation of psychology to music, the principles of expression for interpretation, applicable to the rendition of all music, and the principles of tone-production on the piano.

 The class will meet one hour a week for both semesters.

-One semester of Theory or one semester of Solfeggio are required for entrance.
+One semester of Theory or Solfeggio is required for entrance.

 The course may be extended and broadened later if the demand seems to warrant it.

-(d) Piano Classes.-MISS FARRAR.
+(d) Piano Classes .- MISS FARRAR.